kaiekubjas/academic-kickstart/content/algstatmsm/workshop-spring.md

 ## Registration

 Please register for the workshop [here](https://elomake.helsinki.fi/lomakkeet/133936/lomake.html).
+The registration deadline is March 23, 2025.
 There is no registration fee.

 ## Contacts